fmmotta/vortex_id/README.md

-Vortex_Id - A 2D vortex Identification Code
+# Vortex_Id - A 2D vortex Identification Code
 ===========================================

+## Author: José Hugo Elsas
+## Collaborator: Luca Moriconi

+Related publications:
+   - Elsas, J. H. and Moriconi.
+L. .
+Vortex identification from local properties of the vorticity field.
+Physics of Fluids 29, 015101 (2017);

 The objective of this code is to provide a way to systematically identify, count and raise statistics of vortical structures in turbulent flow.